lolkatz/github-pages-with-jekyll/_posts/2021-05-24-northsec-part2.md

+---
+title: "Northsec CTF - part 2"
+date: 2021-05-24
+---

 # The wizard academy

-This year [Northsec CTF](https://www.youtube.com/watch?v=wJpInBMBSkg) was medieval themed and took place in the land of North Sectoria.
+This year [Northsec CTF](https://youtu.be/wJpInBMBSkg?t=2485) was medieval themed and took place in the land of North Sectoria.
 In this kingdom, hackers are called magicians.
 Do you have what it takes to become a wizard?

 ![Map of North Secotria](/will-hack-for-coffee/assets/images/map-north-sectoria.png)\